skx/webmail/README.md

 ## Limitations

-This is a naive webmail client, which means that every time you carry out an option the flow goes:
+The main limitation is that this is a naive webmail client, which means that every time you carry out an option the flow goes:

 * Your browser sends a request to this server.
 * The server opens a __new__ connection to the remote IMAP server: